meghaniankov/CV/README.md

 ## Skills

+#### Business Minded

+I studied business in university and have worked in various corporate roles during my career.
+I love working cross-functionally.
+Understanding how each part of the business operates and their unique needs and challenges is the key using your role to most effectively help the company achieve it's goals.

+###

 #### Creatively Analytical

 I am a highly analytical person.
 I get really excited about spreadsheets and data sets.
 I love using numbers and data to help tell a story that everyone can understand.